ALMSIVI/novel-tools-py/README.md

 ## Why am I doing this

 First I want to affirm that I do not support piracy.
-Please subscribe to the novels on their official websites/apps if possible.
+Please purchase/subscribe to the novels on their official websites/apps if possible.
 My tools are mainly used on novels that I subscribed.

 However, websites like Qidian would censor some/all chapters of a novel, which can be quite frustrating when you are midway through a novel.
 When this happens, one has to rely on text versions from the Internet.
 Plain text files have no format, and if you want a quick read, that would be fine.
-However, once you want to compile it into a format that is more friendly to e-readers (like epub), problems arise.
+However, once you want to compile it into a more e-reader friendly format (like epub), problems arise.
 While some apps could auto match chapter names and generate a table of contents, some questions linger:

 - No support for custom/irregular volume/chapter titles;